Case studies are a powerful tool to increase sales and drive conversions.

 The bonus with YouTube videos and infographics is that they are easy to share.
 This means that your case study may go further than just your own site, leading to more of your potential customers finding out how they could benefit from your products or services.

-Case studies can also be embeded in other types of content — such as an ebook, how-to blog post, or resource guide.
+Case studies can also be embedded in other types of content — such as an ebook, how-to blog post, or resource guide.
+You might also link to your case study from other posts to prove your value, mention it in a webinar, or include numbers in a presentation.

 8. Make Your Case Studies Easy to Find